shavarani/SpEL/README.md

 dataset for entity linking to Wikipedia.
 Apart from being more accurate, it also is the most compute efficient in terms of number of parameters and speed of inference.

-The following figure schematically depicts SpEL:
+The following figure schematically explains the SpEL framework using an example:

 <p align="center" width="100%"><img src="resources/SpEL.png" width="60%" alt="SpEL"></p>